sakura-py/sakura-py/README.md

 - 🖥️ I'm working in the field of e-commerce.
 - 🚀 I'm currently researching distributed systems, practicing microservice architecture.
 - 🤖 I keep my eye on cutting-edge research in artificial intelligence.
+- 📝 I regularly update my code on GitHub, although it is not open source.

 <h3 align="left">🔧 Languages and Tools :</h3>

 <p align="left">